Note: January 2021 Updates below.

 - Consider opening a separate bank account for the funding if you can in order to ensure you are documenting and able to more easily report on how these funds were spent when it comes time to request forgiveness;

-- Document how you have used these funds – to apply for forgiveness, you will submit documentation to prove you used funds for allowable purposes and in the required amounts – click here for some suggestions on loan forgiveness documentation.
+- Document how you have used these funds – to apply for forgiveness, you will submit documentation to prove you used funds for allowable purposes and in the required amounts – read more on updated forgiveness rules and forms here

 Economic Injury Disaster Loan (EIDL)